Star Trek Movies

 Star Trek IV: The Voyage

 they named "H.M.S.
-Bounty" when an alien probe threatens Earth by
+Bounty" back to Earth when an alien probe threatens

 disabling all power systems.
 Spock